Ona-HQ/ona-app/README.md

 then in the project directory:
 `solana-keygen new -o id.json`

-this will generate something lik this: `pubkey: 9bFcXvyjBuELw522FTRSU1umTTGaSLLD5iujjpQK6wt6` since you are using this wallet airdrop
+this will generate something like this: `pubkey: 9bFcXvyjBuELw522FTRSU1umTTGaSLLD5iujjpQK6wt6` since you are using this wallet airdrop
 `solana airdrop 2 9bFcXvyjBuELw522FTRSU1umTTGaSLLD5iujjpQK6wt6 --url devnet`